Home

 Increasing SGLI and VGLI Coverage

-The Supporting Families of the Fallen Act was signed into law in 2022.
-The maximum Servicemembers’ Group Life Insurance (SGLI) coverage will move from $400,000 to $500,000 as of March 1, 2023, and all eligible servicemembers will be enrolled to receive that new maximum, even if they’ve previously declined coverage.
-The long-overdue increase became law as part of the MOAA and TMC backed Supporting Families of the Fallen Act, which also increased Veterans’ Group Life Insurance (VGLI) coverage by the same amount.
+The Supporting Families of the Fallen Act was signed into law in 2022, resulting in maximum Servicemembers’ Group Life Insurance (SGLI) coverage moving from $400,000 to $500,000 as of March 1, 2023.
+All eligible servicemembers will be enrolled to receive that new maximum, even if they’ve previously declined coverage.
+The act, supported by MOAA and The Military Coalition, not only included the long-overdue increase, but also increased Veterans’ Group Life Insurance (VGLI) coverage by the same amount.

 Protecting TRICARE For Life*